U.S. Marine slain in Chattanooga rampage mourned in Georgia

 "Skip is our hero," high school teacher and band director Andy Esserwein told the throng assembled in the Sprayberry High School football stadium.

-Wells and three other Marines were slain on Thursday when authorities say Mohammod Youssuf Abdulazeez, 24, opened fire at a recruiting office and Naval Reserve Center in Chattanooga.
+Wells and three other Marines were slain on Thursday when authorities say Mohammod Youssuf Abdulazeez, 24, opened fire at a recruiting office and Naval Reserve Centre in Chattanooga.

 Three other people were injured in the attacks, including a U.S. Navy sailor who later died.
-Wells is the first to be honored individually at a memorial service.
+Wells is the first to be honoured individually at a memorial service.

 Investigators were still trying to determine a motive for shooter a Kuwaiti-born naturalized U.S. citizen who died in firefight with police.

-Mourners cried and hugged in the football stadium as two World War II-era planes flew overhead in honor of Wells, who had dreamed of becoming a drill sergeant.
+Mourners cried and hugged in the football stadium as two World War II-era planes flew overhead in honour of Wells, who had dreamed of becoming a drill sergeant.

 He studied history at Georgia Southern University and was active in the ROTC before leaving school last year to join the military, following his grandfather who served in the U.S. Air Force.